billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 ### Settings and Behavior

 Most computers are going to do fine running (4) 384-channel probes.
-On the other hand running high channel count quad-base or NXT probes is demanding and those labs should pay attention to each aspect of system configuration.
+On the other hand running high channel count quad-base or NP3 probes is demanding and those labs should pay attention to each aspect of system configuration.

 All users should be mindful about things that can disrupt data flow and